 In highly competitive market sectors, the speed at which a product is launched can mean the difference between winner-take-all and winner-take-some.
 While most entrepreneurs are encouraged to launch beta or early, unpolished versions of their product or service to glean valuable feedback from the market, being truthful about the fledgling technology is crucial.
 University programs teach entrepreneurs not to sacrifice integrity for speed.
 Instead, transparency and ethics win the day, with a clear focus on exactly where the product is, where it needs to be, what the risks are and how to overcome them.

 Market benchmarks, financial modeling and founder profiles aside, looking at the social impact of a startup is part of thoroughly vetting its promise in the market.
-The following are eight important reasons why corporate social responsibility is taken seriously in the university-linked incubation ecosystem.
+The following are eight important reasons why corporate social responsibility is taken seriously in the innovation ecosystem.

 The university-linked incubation community is not perfect, but our members are happy to disclose their methods in order to participate in UBI Global’s Success Stories Volume 2 of which is to be released in December 2019.
 The Volume 1 of this publication is free to download here.
 Social responsibility is taken seriously by UBI Global and our members, who are benchmarked on this and other factors thanks to our World Benchmark Study.
 If you are a socially responsible corporation looking for an ethical startup, look no further.
 UBI Global is the world leader in matchmaking, benchmarking and researching the global innovation ecosystem.